Scalable spaces: Phenomena in non-scalable spaces

-In particular, Proposition \ref{pullback-bound} restricts the action of an $L$-Lipschitz map on cohomology.
-That is the main tool of bounding the homotopy class of an $L$-Lipschitz map.
-Here is the most sraightforward application: \begin{cor} If $f \in \pi_n(Y)$ has nontrivial image under the rational Hurewicz homomorphism, the distortion of $ f$ is at most $O(L^n)$. \end{cor} \begin{proof} By the assumption $f^*: H^n(Y,\mathbb{Q})\to H^n(S^n,\mathbb{Q})$ is non-zero, so there is a form $\omega \in \Omega^*(Y)$ with $\int f^*(\omega)=v\neq 0$.
-Thus, using Proposition~\ref{pullback-bound} we can bound the degree $k$ of representatives of $kf$ by $\lVert (kf)^*\omega \rVert_\infty \leqslant (\Lip (kf))^n \lVert f^*\omega \rVert_\infty$. \end{proof} For example, when applied to a volume form on $S^n$, this proposition implies that the degree of an $L$-Lipschitz map $S^n \to S^n$ is at most $L^n$.
+\end{proof} For example, when applied to a volume form on $S^n$, this proposition implies that the degree of an $L$-Lipschitz map $S^n \to S^n$ is at most $L^n$.
 Gromov observed that this estimate is sharp up to a multiplicative constant: \begin{prop} For every $d$, there is a map $S^n \to S^n$ of degree $d$ whose Lipschitz constant is $C(n)d^{1/n}$. \end{prop} \begin{proof} Let $\ell$ be smallest integer such that $\ell^n \geq d$; then $\ell \leq 2d^{1/n}$.
 Give $S^n$ the metric of $\partial [0,1]^{n+1}$, which is bilipschitz to the round metric, and divide one of the faces into $\ell^n$ identical sub-cubes, $\ell$ to a side.
 We map all other faces to a base point, and map $d$ of the sub-cubes to the sphere by a rescaling of a standard degree 1 map

 The resulting map has degree $d$ and Lipschitz constant $\ell\Lip f \leq (2 \Lip f)d^{1/n}$. \end{proof}